 As a tonic (remember, slow and steady) it is used to improve digestion.
 When the solar plexus is run down the digestion is not as strong.
 And one of its biggest claims to fame is that it is one of the best general remedies for headaches of all sorts and traditional medicine for head injuries.

-So, there you have it.
-Basically, it works on the gut/digestion, the head/brain, stress, mental/muscle tension and rooting you to the earth.
+Basically, it works on the gut/digestion, the head/brain, stress, mental/muscle tension, and rooting you to the earth.

 Give it a try.